tytydraco/yessleep/out/My_sons_in_prison_for_something_horrific_he_did_at_school_but_still_insists_he_did_the_right_thing.md

 That’s when I heard the gunshots.

-Multiple.
-Quick.
-Jenna collapsed in front of me, riddled with bullets.
+Multiple and quick.
+If I could I would've closed my eyes shut, but I saw Jenna collapse in front of me, riddled with bullets.

 The man from the black car—the same guard who had stood with Adam—was behind her, holding a gun, his eyes locked on her body.

-He must have fired six times.
-Jenna was lying in a pool of blood.
+He must have fired half a dozen rounds because Jenna was lying in a pool of blood.

 He stepped closer, still aiming at her head.